sarahxxu/workbook-adobeio/chapters/chapter-0.md

     - Refer to [Admin Console helpx page](https://helpx.adobe.com/enterprise/using/admin-console.html)  if you run into issues accessing your org.
 - In your organization, make sure you have access to the following Adobe Solutions
     - Adobe Launch
-    - Launch API
-    - Analytics & Triggers
+    - Analytics & Triggers (Data Workbench)
     - Campaign Standard

 ---